 Audience Question: Could you touch on asking about strangulation to assess safety and medical needs?

-Victoria Riechers: So strangulation is definitely something that we would want to screen for in all sexual assault cases because we know that strangulation can be very serious and lead to death hours and days after someone experiences strangulation.
-So, we recommend that any kind of medical care that they get they be screened for strangulation.
-I obviously didn’t have this in the slide but we do have a guide on what screening for strangulation can look like and that is in the appendix of our coordinated community response for sexual assault.
+Victoria Riechers: So strangulation is definitely something that we would want to screen for in all sexual assault cases because we know that strangulation can be very serious and lead to death hours or days after someone experiences strangulation.
+I didn’t have this in the slide but we do have a guide on what screening for strangulation can look like and that is in the appendix of our Arizona Recommended Guidelines for a Coordinated Community Response to Adult Sexual Assault.
 I can see if I can email that pdf to Chris to share on the website.

 Audience Question: How have you seen judges’ attitudes evolve over the years managing court cases involved in sexual assault.
 We talked about a lot of the difference – segments of the justice profession, we didn’t really touch on judges and their role.
 Are you finding the judges are understanding more of the challenges the victims’ testimony and being trauma-informed and memory recollection?
 What is your take on that?

-Victoria Riechers: I feel like judges are often the hardest group to reach, to train them sexual assault.
-And often one judge can be very different from another judge in terms of their understanding of sexual assault and traumas.
-And so, I’m not sure if over the years that has changed.
-We just know that they are very difficult group to train.
+Victoria Riechers: I feel like judges are often the hardest group to reach and to train on sexual assault.
+And often, one judge can be very different from another judge in terms of their understanding of sexual assault and trauma.
+I’m not sure if over the years that has changed.
+We just know that they are a very difficult group to train.
 Their schedules are so incredibly busy, that even when we try to set up trainings it can be a huge challenge just to get them in a room.
-I’m not really sure about their attitude changing over time, unfortunately.

 Audience Question: Are there any special considerations for victims with intellectual disabilities and mental health diagnosis – you and I know have spoken about having another webinar specifically around the disabled community.
 So, we’d love to hear your thought on that.

-Victoria Riechers: Like you said, it’s really a topic for a whole another webinar, and we know that often times, services are often siloed so we might have an organization that specializes in disability services and an organization that specializes in sexual assault services, let’s say.
-If the organizations aren’t communicating, they might not know how to – the disability organization might not know how to respond to sexual assault, and the sexual assault organization might not know how to respond to people with intellectual disabilities.
-I would really, just say, just for now, further training for those folks who are responding and to make sure to include those disability organizations in the sexual assault response team so that you’ know how your community is able to respond to people.
-But, I don’t have any specific advice for today but I definitely think it’s something we can explore in a future webinar.
+Victoria Riechers: Like you said, it’s really a topic for a whole other webinar.
+We know that often times services are siloed so we might have an organization that specializes in disability services and an organization that specializes in sexual assault services, let’s say.
+If the organizations aren’t communicating, they might not know how to respond to the intersection of disability and sexual assault.
+The disability organization might not know how to respond to sexual assault, and the sexual assault organization might not know how to respond to people with intellectual disabilities.
+I would really recommend further training for folks who are providing sexual assault services, as well as making sure to include disability organizations in sexual assault response teams.
+I don’t have any specific advice today, as the topic is so broad.

 Audience Question: Victoria, knowing that you’ve interacted with a lot of victims over the years, what are some of the biggest mistakes that justice professionals make when interacting with those victims that you hear from the victims about?

-Victoria Riechers: I think some of the biggest mistakes are asking those why questions like: “Why were you drinking?”.
-Any kind of victim blaming coming from the first responders, that’s always a problem because if someone’s being blamed for what happened, they’re probably not going to want to continue with the investigation.
+Victoria Riechers: I think some of the biggest mistakes are asking those “why” questions like: “Why were you drinking?”
+Any kind of victim-blaming coming from first responders, whether they are advocates, law enforcement, or medical professionals, is always a problem because if someone’s being blamed for what happened, they’re probably not going to want to continue with the investigation.
 They’re not going to want to continue with those services.
-Another thing that we hear is just not believing the victim.
-Actually, research shows that is the biggest miss, that first responders believe and I’m talking about first responders including advocates and law enforcement.
-But the biggest miss that the first responders are believing is that victims aren’t telling the truth, and so that’s huge.
-I think, also just being cold and unapproachable.
-Not making the victim feel comfortable is also another big mistake that I see.
-I think sometimes some advocates are the touchy-feely ones.
-They’re the ones who need to be empathetic and to be kind but we all need to have that empathetic response.
-We all need to make ourselves approachable.
-One of my colleagues recommends to look in the mirror and try to make your face your approachable face and work on that if that’s something that doesn’t come naturally to you.
-This kind of thing also doesn’t come naturally to me but you can practice at it and get better at it.
+Another thing that we hear is first responders not believing the victim.
+Actually, research shows that the biggest myth first responders believe is that victims aren’t telling the truth, but research continually shows that victims very rarely lie about sexual assault.
+Only about 2-10% of reports are false reports.
+Another mistake is just being cold and unapproachable.
+Sometimes some justice professionals think that only the advocates need to have an empathetic response because they are the so-called “touchy-feely” ones.
+But we all need to have an empathetic response and make ourselves approachable, regardless of our role.
+One of my colleagues recommends to look in the mirror and try to make your face your “approachable face” with “soft eyes.”
+I would recommend working on that if that’s something that doesn’t come naturally to you.
+This kind of thing also doesn’t always come naturally to me but you can practice at it and get better at it.

 Click Here to Watch a Recording of Working with Sexual Assault Victims: Strategies for Justice Professionals.